CMS-InfoSec/Aether_2/docs/runbooks/secrets-service-key-rotation.md

 ## Preconditions
 - Access to the Aether Kubernetes clusters (staging and production) with permissions to update Secrets and restart Deployments.
-- Access to the Git repository to update the declarative manifest `deploy/k8s/base/aether-services/secret-secrets-service-config.yaml`.
+- Access to the secret management tooling for the cluster (Sealed Secrets controller or direct `kubectl` access to the namespace).
 - A secure workstation with OpenSSL (or equivalent tooling) for generating random keys.
 - Coordinated maintenance window approved by Security and Platform teams if production traffic will be impacted.